seathasky/Consider/README.md

 - `/consider` - Opens the settings window to configure keybindings
 - `/con` - Performs a consider check on your current target (testing/backup command)

-## Technical Details

-- **Interface Version**: 11507 (Classic Era)
-- **Saved Variables**: Your keybind preference is saved per character
-- **Dependencies**: None - works with the base game
-- **Memory Usage**: Minimal footprint
-- **Compatibility**: Works alongside other addons without conflicts

-## Settings Window

-The settings window includes:
-- **Addon Description**: Brief explanation of functionality
-- **Color Legend**: Visual reference for all difficulty colors
-- **Keybind Display**: Shows your current key combination
-- **Capture Key Button**: Click and press a key to bind
-- **Manual Entry Field**: Type key combinations directly
-- **Draggable Interface**: Move the window anywhere on screen

-## Key Combination Examples

-- Single keys: `G`, `F`, `T`
-- With modifiers: `SHIFT-G`, `CTRL-F`, `ALT-T`
-- Multiple modifiers: `CTRL-SHIFT-C`
-- Function keys: `F1`, `F2`, etc.

-## Contributing

-This addon is designed to be simple and focused.
-If you encounter bugs or have suggestions for improvements, please:

-1. Ensure you're using the latest version
-2. Test with minimal addons to isolate conflicts
-3. Provide specific steps to reproduce any issues

-## License

-This addon is provided as-is for the World of Warcraft Classic Era community.
-Feel free to modify for personal use.

-## Changelog

-### Version 1.0.0
-- Initial release
-- Target difficulty assessment with color coding
-- Customizable keybinding system
-- Settings GUI with drag support
 - Automatic keybind saving
 - Clean chat notifications